fairdataihub/fairdataihub.org/blog/posters-science-announcement.md

 ## 📢 Disclosures

-The development of posters.science is supported by a grant from the [Navigation Fund](https://www.navigation.org/).
+The development of posters.science is supported by a grant from [The Navigation Fund](https://www.navigation.org/) (Additional details about the grant can be found in the [DataCite Commons grant record](https://commons.datacite.org/doi.org/10.71707/rk36-9x79)).
 This post was written with help from ChatGPT.